What Is A Limited Company?

 A Company Secretary is a named representative on all of a companies legal documentation.
 Your company secretary will be required to countersign on all documentation such as Annual Returns and Bank Accounts.

-Check out our blog post on why you need a company secretary.
+Check out our blog post on the role of a company secretary.

 What Is The Role Of A Company Secretary In Ireland?

-The Company Secretary is a legal adviser, facilitator, and communicator to the board and the companies shareholders.
+The Company Secretary is a legal adviser, facilitator, and communicator to the board and the company’s shareholders.